Do you know exactly how much your customers are worth?

 - The top 20% that have made repeat purchase, regularly open your messages and represent your most rabid customers

-For the sake of improving your customer LTV, your top priority should be determining who your top 20% are and how they behave.
+For the sake of improving your own customer satisfaction and LTV, your top priority should be determining who your top 20% are and how they behave.
 Then, figure out how to give them the VIP treatment.

 How do you spot your best customers, though?
 In Sendlane, you can use your Deep-Data Integrations to identify and segment your customers based on past purchasing behavior.
 If your business uses a CRM, you can look there as well.

 You can likewise segment your customers directly within Sendlane.
 For example, you can segment customers by # of orders or how long they’ve been a customer.
 Spotting your VIPs only takes a few seconds this way.

 Below’s a snapshot of how Sendlane can pull the data directly from your eCommerce store to segment your customers based on total spend.

 From here, you can send out exclusive promotions or even invite folks to be part of your brand ambassador program.
 You could likewise encourage them to help with your marketing efforts by sharing purchases on social media.